AFNetworking/AFNetworking/README.md

 AFNetworking was created by [Scott Raymond](https://github.com/sco/) and [Mattt Thompson](https://github.com/mattt/) in the development of [Gowalla for iPhone](http://itunes.apple.com/us/app/gowalla/id304510106?mt=8).

 [TTTLocationFormatter](), used in the example project, is part of [FormatterKit](https://github.com/mattt/FormatterKit), created by [Mattt Thompson](https://github.com/mattt/).

+AFNetworking's logo was designed by the amazingly-talented [Alan Defibaugh](http://www.alandefibaugh.com/).

 ## Contact